Drumming has never been easier. I believe we no longer have to carry heavy drums to the studio or for a gig.

 So many features, right?
 Let’s look at a few of them in detail.

 The construction of the Yamaha DD75AD will immediately strike you.
-The eight touch-sensitive drum pads are arranged like an acoustic drum setup.
+The eight touch-sensitive pads are arranged like an acoustic drum setup.
 This makes it great enjoyable, with a beautiful feeling when you play.

 Are you in a place where you wish to practice without disturbing others?
 Well, the volume control on the Yamaha DD-75 is there for this purpose.

 Even better, it comes with a headphone plugin port.
 This lets you create your own playing space, and no one will even know what you are playing.
+Once you plug in the headphones, the 75 drum kit will work as a virtual noise-free drum kit.

 Then you get two assignable foot pedals.
 One thing about these pedals is that you can assign one on the kick and the other on the hi-hat.